Imcodingcc/android-remote-controller/README.md

 Cmake compiled executeable file in src/main/assets/armeabi/server, you can push the "server" file to android device /data/local/tmp/ to execute.

-"server" executeable is for create linux touchpad device,
+"server" executeable is for create linux touchpad device and controll it

 somewhere ipaddr and prot need to be changed where for your tomcat server.